chibiboba/JS-202/Practice Problems/Lesson 2.md

 Solution

-Since `em` element is `inline` element, the browser ignores the width, height, top and bottom margins specified in the CSS.
-The minimum width and height `div` needs to contain `em` is
+- Since `em` element is `inline` element, the browser ignores the width, height, top and bottom margins specified in the CSS.
+For this reason, we can't calculate the amount of space that any given `em` would take unless we know the actual width and height of the content.

+- Just as an example, if we assume that `em` requires 50px width, then the `div` element would need 130 pixels horizontally.

+  - 50 pixels for assumed width

+  - 4 px left border 4 px right border

+  - 19 px right margin 11 px left margin

+  - 2 pixels for left and right borders of the `div`.

+- If we assume that the `em` requires a 20px height, then the `div` needs 50 pixels vertically.
+  - 20 pixels for assumed height.
+  - 4 px top border 4 px bottom border
+  - 10 px top padding 10 px bottom padding
+  - 0 pixels for top and bottom margins (because it's `em` is `inline`)
+  - 1 px for top 1 px bottom borders of `div`.

+- Since `div` uses `border-box sizing`,  minimum width and height `div` needs to contain `em` is 130px width and 50 px height which includes the assumed width, height, border, padding, and as well as the top and bottom borders for `div`.
+We also include margins in our calculations.
+- We need to keep in mind that the top and bottom padding and borders of `em` may intersect with content above and below the `em` element.
+  - This is because `em` has an assumed fixed height of 20 pixels and `div` height has a minimum height of 50 pixels, so any content above or below the `em` element may overlap with the padding and border of `em`.

 4. Given the code below, what is the minimum width and height (in pixels) that the `div` needs to be to entirely contain the `article` element (including its margins)?